yichunzhao/spring-aop-programming/README.md

-# spring-aop-programming
-Spring AOP programming
+# Spring AOP programming

-AOP can be implemented by a proxy pattern or by an OOP inheritance;  the core idea is to dynamically extending the existing method to have a new functionalities.
+AOP can be implemented by a proxy pattern or by an OOP inheritance; the core idea is to dynamically extend the existing method to have new functionality.
 Spring AOP only apply on a method level.

 ## Concept and Terms
 AOP involves a lot of concepts and terms.

-### JointPoint and PointCut
+###JointPoint and PointCut
-JointPoint: defines a joint interest point that happends on client side code, i.e. places accross many classes.
-PointCut: selecting a jointPoint, which designates the Aspect a common concern.
+JointPoint: defines a joint interest point that happens on client-side code, i.e. places across many classes.
+PointCut: selecting a joinpoint, which designates the Aspect a common concern.

 ### Aspect and Advice
-Aspect: defines a common concern accross many classes.
+Aspect: defines a common concern across many classes.
 Advice: a block of code that handles an Aspect, a common concern.

-Advice provides PointCut a solution, i.e. a block of code that will re-usedd accoross many classes.
+The advice provides PointCut with a solution, i.e. a block of code that will be re-used across many classes.

-### Type of Advices
+### Type of Advice
 * Before-Advice: @Before
 * After-Advice:
 * After-Returning-Advice
 * After-Throwing-Advice
 * Around-Advice